 absolutely love these [Case Studies for Critical Thinking] and spend a lot of time with each of them.
 My favorite is "A Fish Story," and [I] start my semester with this one.
-I get students thinking about professors' expectations, their own expectations, their own expectations, motivation, taking the initiative, being prepared for class, and being organized.
+I get students thinking about professors' expectations, their own expectations, motivation, taking the initiative, being prepared for class, and being organized.

-Cindy Thorp, SUNY Alfred, College of Technology questionnaire, students see their semester's growth.
+Cindy Thorp, SUNY Alfred, College of Technology choices the students make and the outcomes and experiences they create.
+By completing the initial questionnaire, students immediately see areas of weakness that need attention.
+By completing the concluding questionnaire, students see their semester's growth.
 Students have the option of completing the self-assessment either in the text or online in MindTap.

 - Articles on Proven Success Strategies.
 Thirty-two short articles explain powerful strategies for creating success in college and in life.
 Each article presents a success strategy from influential figures in psychology, philosophy, business, sports, politics, and personal and professional growth.
 In these articles, students learn the "secrets" of extraordinarily successful individuals. - Guided Journal Entries.
 A guided journal entry immediately follows each article about a success strategy, giving students an opportunity to apply the strategy they have just learned to enhance their results in college and in life.
 Many instructors of the course say the guided journal writings are extremely powerful in helping students make new and more effective choices, thus improving their academic success and persistence. - CORE Learning System.
 All good learners employ four principles that lead to deep and lasting learning.
 Students learn how to use these four principles to create their own system for learning any subject or skill. - Case Studies in Critical Thinking.
 Case studies help students apply the strategies they are learning to real-life situations.
 As such, they help prepare students to make wise choices in the kinds of challenging situations they will likely face in college.
 Because case studies don't have "right" answers, they promote critical and creative thinking. - Focus on Diversity.
-The challenges and opportunities of interacting with new cultures is introduced in the first chapter ("Understanding the Culture of Higher Education"), is explored within many articles (e.g., Responsibility and Culture), and is more extensively examined in the article "Respecting Cultural Differences." - On Course Principles at Work.
+The challenges and opportunities of interacting with new cultures is introduced in the first chapter ("Understanding the Culture of Higher Education), is explored within many articles (e.g., Responsibility and Culture), and is more extensively examined in the article "Respecting Cultural Differences." - On Course Principles at Work.
 These sections in each chapter show how important the On Course success strategies (soft skills) are for choosing the right career, getting hired, and succeeding in the work world.